sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 ## Checksum Calculation

-To calculate the checksum of the payload bytes, use the following example (Python):
+The checksum is a simple XOR over the payload.
+The following example (Python) illustrates the calculation of the checksum over the payload bytes:

 ```
 def checksum(payload):